GitExplorer1243/PPJA-Redux-JA-Edition-fan-made-/README.md

 Farmer to FLorist
 -----
 - Will rebalance gift taste values: Makes the Dried Poison item no longer giftable
-- Rebalance of sell prices for Year 1 flower crops so they aren't overpowered this time (140 gold for a 45-gold Carnation that grows in seven days?
+- Rebalance of sell prices for all crops so they aren't overpowered this time (140 gold for a 45-gold Carnation that grows in seven days?
 NUTS!)
 (Addition by me)

 Fresh Meat
 -----